Basoeki Abdullah Museum: History

 Basoeki Abdullah Museum was established on 25 September 2001 and inaugurated by the Minister of Culture and Tourism I Gede Ardika.
-The museum was founded as provided for in the will Basoeki Abdullah, who died on 5 November 1993.
+The museum was founded as provided for in the will of Basuki Abdullah, who died on 5 November 1993.
 Basoeki Abdullah bequeathed his paintings and personal collection together with his house to the Government of The Republic of Indonesia.
 In 1998 the house, at Keuangan Raya street in South Jakarta, was handed to the Directorate General of Culture as the relevant part of the Indonesian Government.
 The building was then renovated in order to be used as a museum.